 Native students are reflective learners.
 Reflection in instructional settings appears as creating opportunities to stop and consider options before responding.
 The instructional implications include providing longer “wait times” before responding, examining all sides of an issue, providing a variety of opportunities for data collection, and allowing for greater accuracy and detail in decision making.
 Conversely, impulsivity tends to expect more immediate responses with less attention to details in reaching conclusions.
 The reflective student does not need immediate closure to a question or problem.
 Instead, they need the time to evaluate all the sides before coming to a conclusion.

-Native students are seen to spend more time watching, listening, less talking than their non-Native counterparts.
+Native students are seen to spend more time watching, listening, and less talking than their non-Native counterparts.
 Before engaging in the solution, Native students must see that everything is being handled correctly.

 Classroom Management and Behavior